sweenejp/mnca-message-board-template/posts/how-to-use-the-new-bio-message-board.md

 ---
 title: How to use the new Bio Message Board
 date: 2021-02-01T20:50:19.944Z
-summary: A quick guide to our new Message Board
+summary: A quick guide to our new Message Board.
+Portfolios?
+Quizzes?
+Tests?
+  Helpful videos?
+You can find everything you need for Biology class here on the Message Board.
 featuredImage: https://i.pinimg.com/originals/46/9e/93/469e93f1977e039f13730a84c4c3ed7f.jpg
 tags:
   - How To